Manyika people

-The Manyika people are a Shona sub-group that originated from the Manyika Dynasty.
+The Manyika people are a Shona sub-group that originated from the Manyika kingdom.
 Manyika people speak several dialects which include ChiManyika (Northern Manyika), ChiBocha (Southern Manyika), ChiUngwe, ChiHera, Chijindwi and the Urban dialect which is spoken in urban centers like Mutare and Rusape.

 The majority of Manyika come from the eastern region of Zimbabwe and western Mozambique.
 The dialect is widely spoken in Manicaland Province, upper parts of Mashonaland (Mutoko, Rushinga and Mudzi districts), Manica Province, Sofala, Tete and Zambezia.
 Those from Nyanga, Nyamaropa, Nyatate and surrounding regions speak the ChiManyika variant whereas those from the Buhera and Bocha areas spoke ChiHera and ChiBocha variants.
 There are inherent cultural norms in each of the sub-regions inhabited by the Manyika.

 Language

 The Manyika language is a dialect of the broader Shona language.
 Largely spoken by the Manyika people in the eastern parts of Zimbabwe and across the border in Mozambique.
 During colonization the term was taken to include all people from Manicaland an administrative province of eastern Zimbabwe.
 The Manyika are the people under chief Mutasa whose territory used to stretch into now Mozambique.
 To the south it is bordered by the Jindwi dialect also known as Chibocha.
 The Jindwi share borders with the Ndau in Chimanimani stretching down to Chipinge and have the Vahera to the west.
 The Ndau dialect is complicated on its own with people from the dry parts distinct from those from the highlands.
 The other cultures and dialects married into the Manyika dialect are Chiungwe which is for the people mostly under Makoni this dialect is clearly distinct form the others mentioned above.
 Nyanga also has a lot of other dialects that are distinct from Zezuru and the Chimanyika where they were married into.
 The Wanyama under chief Saunyama and the Wahwesa in Kairezi, the Tangwena in Nyamaropa and the VaBarwe are dialects that were included to make the Manyika dialect.

 Variations in local vocabulary and word prefixes exist.
 In East Africa, manyika means "be known"; therefore, some people have Manyika as their surname.
 The prefix Va- (used in Shona before male names to signify seniority and respect) is Sa- in Manyika.
 It is also replaced by wa-; vanhu vakaenda vakawanda becomes wanhu wakaenda wakawanda.
 However, in some areas Zezuru and Karanga words have been completely altered when they are translated into ChiManyika; for example, the Zezuru word Nhasi (meaning "today") becomes Nyamusi in Manyika.

 The identification through cultures languages and artificial boundaries worked well in separating and dividing the Zimbabweans thus making it easier for the management and control of the administrative districts.
 This however failed to maintain and appreciate the religious and cultural norms of these dialects.
 This has been adopted by the current governments though these boundaries have been shifted the identification of these dialects as representing a culture is still to be considered.
 This has subsequently led to the abandonment and lack of appreciation of minority cultures by so doing killing the aspect of identity and belonging.